maxrumsey/transperthAPI/API.md

 Takes a SmartRider card number as the only argument.
 Returns a promise.
 The balance can be delayed by as much as two days.

-The 'SR' and any spaces in the card number will be cleaned away so you can pass values like this: `SR 123456789` and ` 1234  5678 SR  9`
 ```js
 {
   balance: '$10.09',